Semi-ATE/maxiconda-envs/README.md

 In this repository we maintain and release the so called `maxiconda-envs`, in other words maxiconda environments.
 The environments and their contents can be found [here](metapackages.xlsx).

-Solving the [specifications]() is done daily with GitHub Actions, and the releases are made once so often which will upload them to the [anaconda.org/Semi-ATE](https://anaconda.org/Semi-ATE/) channel.
+Solving the [specifications]() is done daily with GitHub Actions.
+New sollutions are commited directly to the [recipes] directory.
+Releases are made once so often, which will upload them to the [anaconda.org/Semi-ATE](https://anaconda.org/Semi-ATE/) channel.

-This `Semi-ATE` channel is included when installing with the [maxiconda installers](https://github.com/Semi-ATE/maxiconda).
+This `anaconda.org/Semi-ATE` channel is included when installing with the [maxiconda installers](https://github.com/Semi-ATE/maxiconda).

 ## Usage